Israeli Palestinian Confederation Mission Statement

 Please sign up and we will send you an invitation with a link and a password.

-100% percent of the participants who voted, accepted a common government for Israel Palestine to make peace.
-The IPC parliament passed a common constitutional, agreed to give a veto power to the existing Hamas, Palestinian Authority, and the government of…
+Ninety-three percent of the participants who voted agreed to the creation of a common Israeli-Palestinian federal government to achieve peace.
+The simulated IPC parliament has passed a constitution, agreed to grant veto power to the separate Israeli and Palestinian governments,…